fernandod1/Instagram-downloader/README.md

 ./ig_downloader_modified.py -username

-# CONFIGUREand use of the original
+# Using the non-modified script
 Set in line 14 public instagram username you want to download photos from (Example: ladygaga):
 INSTAGRAM_USERNAME = "SET_INSTAGRAM_USERNAME"